 - Creating and filing a significant amount of paperwork

-- Collecting medical bills, property loss documents, your firsthand accounts, and other materials that will allow your lawyer to calculate the appropriate amount of compensation
+- Collecting medical bills, property loss documents, your firsthand accounts, and other materials that will allow your lawyer to calculate the appropriate amount of financial compensation

 - Interviewing relevant witnesses and documenting their accounts

-- Negotiating a settlement agreement
+- Negotiating a settlement agreement with the insurance companies

 - If they do not reach a settlement agreement, representing you at trial